idkjs/reason-ml-workshop/README_ENGLISH.md

 The business is almost ready!
 Only the collision detection system remains inoperative.
 Press the space bar and you will see the problem!

 !
-[Hard to repel an invasion like this!] (./ docs / no-colision.gif)
+[Hard to repel an invasion like this!] (./ docs / no-Collision.gif)

-Look at the `Colision.re` file, it contains the` findNotCollided` function responsible for taking aliens and projectiles and only bringing out those that have not had a collision between them.
+Look at the `Collision.re` file, it contains the` findNotCollided` function responsible for taking aliens and projectiles and only bringing out those that have not had a collision between them.
 As with the last chapters, you can rely on unit tests to guide you.
 For this function we will have to use the `fold_left` function of the` List` module, and the concatenation of `list` thanks to the` @ `operator.

 <details>
 <summary> <i> Discover the solution here </i> </summary>